mdmosby/mdmosby.github.io/_tabs/about.md

 order: 4
 ---

 I'm Matt Mosby.
-I've been a developer of high performance scientific software since 2009, focusing on simuluation of large deformation solid mechanics and contact.
-In my rapidly approaching two decades of experience in research and development institutions, I have spent far less than 50% of my time on theoretical and mathematical develpment, whereas a much greater proportion of my time is focused on:
+I've been a developer of high performance scientific software since 2009, focusing on simulation of large deformation solid mechanics and contact.
+In my rapidly approaching two decades of experience in research and development institutions, I have spent far less than 50% of my time on theoretical and mathematical development, whereas a much greater proportion of my time is focused on:
 * learning about extracting performance from target architectures
 * integrating software components in complex HPC environments and systems